 If you suffer from sleep apnea, then you’re probably no stranger to using a CPAP machine.
-Continuous positive airway pressure (CPAP) machines are designed to help alleviate sleep apnea symptoms, and improve your overall sleep quality.
+Continuous positive airway pressure (CPAP) machines are designed to help alleviate sleep apnea symptoms and improve your overall sleep quality.
 While they are highly effective, CPAP devices may not be a good solution for everyone for a variety of reasons.

 The good news?
-There are plenty of alternative methods to alleviating sleep apnea symptoms without needing to use a CPAP machine.
+There are plenty of alternative methods to alleviate sleep apnea symptoms without needing to use a CPAP machine.
 We’ve compiled a guide to help you find the best sleep apnea solutions for your lifestyle.

 What is Sleep Apnea?

 Sleep apnea occurs when the soft tissues of the throat relax during sleep, blocking your airway and leading to disrupted rest.
-During an apnea episode the oxygen flow to the brain is inhibited, and your body jolts awake to ensure you draw another breath.
+During an apnea episode, the oxygen flow to the brain is inhibited, and your body jolts awake to ensure you draw another breath.
 Because apnea disrupts your sleep cycle, common symptoms include:

 - High blood pressure